e-gun/HipparchiaBuilder/README.md

 these databases can be read by HipparchiaServer

-in order to prepare the build environment you should look at HipparchiaBSD first
+in order to prepare the build environment you need to have installed it via HipparchiaYOUROSTYPE

-there you will find starter files for installing hipparchia onto macOS or into a virtualbox (or a non-virtual one) running BSD 10.3 or 11.0

-in addition to the build environment itself, you will need:

-data to insert into the builder:
+in addition to the build environment itself, you will need: the `data` to insert into the builder:

 ```
     the TLG_E and/or PHI00005 and/or PHI7 files (presumably from cd-rom disks)